zainmz/Youtube-Channel-Analytics-Dashboard/README.md

 5. **Detailed Video Stats**: Click on "Check Video Statistics" for a specific video to view its detailed analytics.

 ## Installation & Setup
+For Detailed instruction on installation and how to get Youtube Data API, refer to the user manual [User Manual](https://github.com/zainmz/Youtube-Channel-Analytics-Dashboard/blob/4ac60719d5ba7366fcf6c400aace7765810174b8/User%20Manual.pdf)
 1. Clone the repository.
 2. Install the required Python packages using `pip install -r requirements.txt`.
 3. Run the Streamlit app using `streamlit run app.py`.